These Roasted Brussels Sprouts with Honey Sriracha Sauce are a sweet and spicy side dish that can be ready in about 30-minutes.

 - Peel back any outer leaves that are yellow or blemished.
 Then using a paring knife, trim off the bottom stem of the sprouts, then slice each sprout in half lengthwise.
 If your sprouts are especially large, you can slice them again into fourths.
 Some of the leaves will fall off the Brussels sprouts – but don’t discard them.
 They will become extra crispy little bites of texture when roasted and are my favorite pieces.

-- In a large mixing bowl, toss the Brussels sprouts with the avocado oil and sea salt until evenly distributed, then transfer to your parchment-lined baking sheet.
-Make sure that your baking sheet is large enough to accommodate the Brussels sprouts without too much crowding as this will help them to brown and crisp better.
+- In a large mixing bowl, toss the Brussels sprouts with the oil and salt until evenly distributed, then transfer to the parchment-lined baking sheet and spread them out evenly.

 For the honey sriracha sauce: